Conquest of the Desert: Border clashes

 To counteract the Argentine conquest of Patagonia, the Chileans supplied arms, ammunition and horses to their Indian allies the Mapuches.
 On 16 January 1883, a 10-man section of a platoon of the Argentine Army in pursuit of a large Indian war party, ran into an ambush in the Pulmarí Valley set by Chilean soldiers.
 In the engagement that followed, Argentine Captain Emilio Crouzeilles, along with Lieutenant Nicolas Lazcano and several privates, were killed.

 On 17 February 1883, Lieutenant-Colonel Juan Díaz, commanding a 16-man Argentine infantry detachment, was trailing a war party of 100 to 150 natives.
 Upon reaching Pulmarí Valley, they were surrounded by the natives and about 50 Chilean soldiers.
-Much outnumbered, the Argentine soldiers skillfully outfought their attackers, including a bayonet charge mounted by the Chilean detachment.
+Much outnumbered, the Argentine soldiers skilfully outfought their attackers, including a bayonet charge mounted by the Chilean detachment.
 On 21 February 1883, according to Argentine Army Major Manuel Prado, 150-200 natives armed with Winchesters and Martini–Henry rifles attacked an Argentine Army detachment operating on the Argentine-Chilean border.
 In a four-hour engagement, 22 Argentine soldiers were killed or wounded at a cost of some 100 warriors.